 Dolly U: The Details

-Centered around the musical, the initial Dolly U Program features two distinctive opportunities for immersive education around the making of “Dolly: An Original Musical:” Details on Coursework and Fellowships or email dollyu@belmont.edu to learn more.
+Centered around the musical, the initial Dolly U Program featured two distinctive opportunities for immersive education around the making of “Dolly: A True Original Musical”.
+Read below about the 2025 Summer Fellowship Program as well as past and upcoming course opportunities.

-The Dolly U Fellowship Program is designed to provide real-world, experiential-learning opportunities for up to six (6) Belmont University undergraduate, rising juniors or seniors who demonstrate high levels of professionalism, work ethic, confidentiality, and integrity.
-Fellows will journey alongside the Dolly: An Original Musical team to help launch the production in The Fisher Center this summer.
+The Dolly U Fellowship Program was designed to provide real-world, experiential-learning opportunities for Belmont undergraduate, rising juniors or seniors who demonstrate high levels of professionalism, work ethic, confidentiality and integrity.

 Students in a Belmont University classroom presenting a group project to their peers, with one student pointing to a projected image of a stadium on a screen